AdobeDocs/commerce-knowledge-base.en/help/overview.md

  <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-43/acsd-56090-graphql-request-responds-all-stores-data-and-not-requested-store-data.html">ACSD-56090: GraphQL response is not store specific:</a> The ACSD-56090 patch fixes the issue where the GraphQL respond contains all stores data instead of the store specific data.
+    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-43/acsd-56090-graphql-request-responds-all-stores-data-and-not-requested-store-data.html">ACSD-56090: GraphQL response is not store specific:</a> The ACSD-56090 patch fixes the issue where the GraphQL response contains all stores' data instead of the store-specific data.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.43 is installed.
     </td>
     <td>New article </td>
     <td>January 15, 2024</td>